Sign up for our Device Identity Webinar Series!

 sudo systemctl status step-agent.service

 The Smallstep agent stores the certificate on the filesystem alongside a TPM TSS2-formatted file, which is a reference to a TPM-bound key.
-So, any software that integrates with OpenSSL's tpm2-openssl provider, or with the underlying libtpm2-tss, can use the TPM-bound key for TLS handshakes or other purposes.
+As a result, any software that integrates with OpenSSL's tpm2-openssl provider, or with the underlying libtpm2-tss, can use the TPM-bound key for TLS handshakes or other purposes.

 Because PKCS#11 is a common integration point, the Smallstep agent also provides a PKCS#11 server for use with software like NetworkManager, wpa_supplicant, or web browsers.
 The PKCS#11 server is exposed as a UNIX socket at $XDG_RUNTIME_DIR/step-agent/step-agent-pkcs11.sock.